Devnath-G/Devnath-G/README.md

   - 👀 I’m interested in learning about new technologies

-  - 📫 You can reach me through my LinkedIn or by sending me a mail to devnathg2003@gmail.com
+  - 📫 You can reach me through my LinkedIn

   - ⚡ Fun fact: I love listening to music and researching about new technologies